BlazeMedina/Final_Project/README.md

 ## Presentation 1
 ### Selected Topic
-For the final project we decided to focus on real estate and estimating the sale price of a house.
+The purpose of our project is to analyze real estate data from two NC counties, Wake and Durham, to determine if there are distinguishable property differences in each county.

 ### Reason For Selecting This Topic
 Inspired by Zillow.com, we thought that real estate data would be relatively accessible and abundant.

+The topic of house location estimation was chosen because of the difficulty faced during house search and the current instability in the housing market resulting in steep price fluctuations.

+House purchasing can be influenced by various factors.

+With the Raleigh-Durham area ranking #3 on the “Best Places to Live In America” by U.S News & World Report, we wanted to see if buyers’ wants & needs for a house could classify them in a county where those property features would be more prevalent

 ### Description of the Source of Data
-Zillow.com API <br />

-Focusing on these parameters:
+From Rapid API, we utilized the Zillow.com API to generate the dataset of house sales from Wake and Durham county for our analysis.
+The following fields were used to determine potential influence on the property location:

-- Sale Price
+- Price Zestimate
-- Square Footage
+- Living Space Square Footage
 - Bedroom Count
 - Bathroom Count
-- City
+- Area Lot Size
-- Zip Code
-- Pool size
-- Year Built
-- Number of Stories

 ### Questions We Hope to Answer
-Are we able to predict the value of a house based on certain parameters?
+Are we able to predict the county location of a house based on certain property parameters? <br />
+Are there certain parameters of a property distinguishable by county?

 ## Team Dymanic
 ### Communication Protocols